 Healing Outreach Prevention & Education

-Children who have been abused need a friendly, non-threatening place to divulge their painful stories.
+Children who have been abused need a friendly, non-threatening place to disclose their painful stories.
 They need caring adults who will protect, reassure and advocate for them.
 Kids’ HOPE Center is that kind of place, with that kind of people.

 About Kids' HOPE